ErlendE96/AuctionWS/README.md

-# AuctionWS
-Auction website
+# Online auction website

 <img width="1427" alt="sc-sp" src="https://github.com/ErlendE96/AuctionWS/assets/96021420/6d58821b-eb3e-4596-a302-c2488e8d4012">

 ## About
+This website is made for users to be able to list items which other are able to bid on.
+Users are able to register and log in to the website. new users are rewarded 1000 tokens which they are able to use to bid on items.
-This website is an online auction website where listings are available and registered users can bid on the listings.
-You are able to see outher users profiles and the biddings they´ve made on their profile. the website gets its content from an api; https://api.noroff.dev/api/v1.
+When logged in, the user is able to watch other users profiles aswell as their own.
+On these profiles, the users token-amount is shown, aswell as their avatar and all their previous posts. the website gets its content from an api.

 ## Testing
 Testing the website can be done by using unit testing, f.ex Jest, or end-to-end testing using f.ex Cypress.